Send Us Your Best, Your Freshest Picks!

-Submissions for the Fall 2021 Issue of The Dribble Drabble Review are now open.
-This carefully curated, biannual (Spring and Fall), online literary journal is staking its claim among the major players in today's big push toward all things little-ature.
+Submissions for the Fall 2022 issue of The Dribble Drabble Review are open.
+This carefully curated, biannual (Spring and Fall), online literary e-zine is staking its claim among venues for all things little-ature.
 A solid group of international writers continue to respond proving a worldwide response to our ongoing call for exceptional quality short-form compositions.
-(Note: we are not accepting virus-themed pieces.)
+Note: TDDR is open themed, so let those imaginations blossom.

 Dribbles should be written at exactly 50 words with Drabbles written at exactly 100 words (not including titles).
-Send your original, unpublished entries to the editor via the contact tab provided; send up to five entries in each category, double spaced, using 12-point Helvetica (or something close), with your name and brief bio (all in the body of your email).
-Your bio should not exceed the length of your submission.
+Send your original, unpublished entries to the editor via the contact tab provided; send up to five entries in each category, formatted as you like, with your name and brief bio (all in the body of your email).
+Your bio should not exceed approx. 50 words, please.
 Submit prose, poetry, or prose poetry for that matter!
-Deadline: midnight, CST, on September 30, 2021.
+Deadline: midnight, CST, on August 15, 2022.
 Regrettably, only accepted submissions will be notified within 60 days of delivery due to the sheer number of entries.
 Too, entrants agree that submission in and of itself will serve as an author's permission to publish (with first electronic and non-exclusive archival rights) as well as the right to publish in future print anthologies.

 Simultaneous entries are permissible, but notify us if your piece is selected elsewhere in order to pull it from our pool of prospects.
-We reserve exclusive first publication rights reverting back to the author upon production of the next sequential edition of TDDR.
-Too, we do require, upon ensuing printings, that TDDR be indicated as your piece's original publisher.
+Rights revert back to the author upon production of the next sequential edition of TDDR.
+Too, we do require, in regard to reprints, that TDDR be indicated as your piece's original publisher.